 There’s no “one size fits all” abandoned cart email strategy that works for every brand, every time.
 You can, however, learn from the abandoned cart email examples shared here.

+Depositphotos Depositphotos uses a simple 2-step abandoned cart email.
+The subject line reminds the customer that files were left in the cart.
+The subhead and body get straight to the point.
+I like that they include an image of the purchase.
+That helps jog the memory in case the customer doesn’t remember.
 Notice that they use the word “files” in the subject line.
 Use a word that describes your product, so it fits your brand.
 If you sell courses, you could say, “You left a course in your cart.”
 If you run a membership, you might say, “Just one more step to complete your membership.”
 Ugmonk

 Messages that look personalized can go a long way in helping foster an ongoing business relationship with your customers.
 Check out this example from

 This abandoned cart email is more involved.
 Not only does it remind the customer that they didn’t finish their purchase, it also includes those extra blurbs that overcome potential objections.